 Safe Harbor Rules for Non Payment of Estimated Taxes

-Tax Liability Less than $1,000 – Will you owe $1,000 or more for 2011 after subtracting income tax withholding and refundable credits from your total tax?
-If no, then you do not need to file estimated taxes.
+Tax Liability Less than $1,000 – Will you owe $1,000 or more for 2017 after subtracting income tax withholding and refundable credits from your total tax?
+If the answer is no, then you do not need to file estimated taxes.

-At Least 90% of Your Tax is Withheld – Will your income tax withholding and refundable credits be at least 90% of the tax shown on your 2011 tax return?
-If yes, then you do not need to file estimated taxes.
+At Least 90% of Your Tax is Withheld – Will your income tax withholding and refundable credits be at least 90% of the tax shown on your 2017 tax return?
+If the answer is yes, then you do not need to file estimated taxes.

 Note that these percentages may be different if you are a farmer, fisherman, or higher income taxpayer.
 Visit the IRS Publication 505 for more on tax withholding and estimated taxes.

-I will need to start making estimated tax payments this year starting with the June payment.
-I no longer have my W-2 withholding, combined with the first-year child tax credit effects to give me the safe harbor, like I had in 2009.
-It’s because of the confusion of estimated tax payments that many small business owners first turn to a practicing CPA to help them manage this process.
+I know calculating your estimated tax payments can be confusing (most tax information is).
+Many small business owners first turn to a practicing CPA to help them manage this process.
 I’ve given you a lot to chew on above.
 Hopefully that will get you started with understanding estimated tax payments.
-Still, I’d definitely encourage you to seek professional tax advice for your specific situation.
+Still, I’d encourage you to seek professional tax advice for your specific situation.